January 20, 2026 (3mo ago) — last updated March 25, 2026 (1mo ago)

 10. Notion Calendar

-Notion Calendar ties project databases to a calendar view, connecting deadlines and daily plans in one workspace—helpful for people who need project context alongside scheduled time.
+Notion Calendar ties project databases to a calendar view, connecting deadlines and daily plans in one workspace.
+That context is helpful for people who need project details alongside scheduled time.

 Key features: